linkedmd/website/public/LinkedMarkdown.linked.md

 Linked Markdown
 : A superset of Markdown that provides support for declaring variables, referencing them and importing them from remote sources.

+Nation3
+: An online-first, zero-tax nation with its own jurisdiction, court and system of law.
+Read more https://nation3.org

 ---

 # Linked Markdown